imagej/imagej.github.io/_pages/cookbook/t-functions.md

 First ensure the image is properly background corrected:

-1. Generate an “F0” image by averaging the first few frames of the stack.
-This can be done with the “*Image/Stacks/Z-project*" menu item (Fiji assumes stacks to be z-series rather than t-series), using the “*Average Intensity*” drop-down box option.
-Select “Start slice” as 1 and “Stop slice” as 5-10 depending on how many frames you wish to average.
-Rename the new z-projected image (“*Image/Rename*”) “Fzero”.
+1. Generate an "F0" image by averaging the first few frames of the stack.
+This can be done with the "*Image/Stacks/Z-project*" menu item (Fiji assumes stacks to be z-series rather than t-series), using the "*Average Intensity*" drop-down box option.
+Select "Start slice" as 1 and "Stop slice" as 5-10 depending on how many frames you wish to average.
+Rename the new z-projected image ("*Image/Rename*") "Fzero".
-2. Open the “Image Calculator” via “*Process/Image Calculator*”.
+2. Open the "Image Calculator" via "*Process/Image Calculator*".
 Set Image 1 as the original stack, image 2 as "Fzero", and the operation as divide.
 Select "32-bit Result" and "Create New Window".
-3. Rename this result window (“*Image/Rename*”) FdivF0.
+3. Rename this result window ("*Image/Rename*") FdivF0.
 4. The maximum and minimum intensity in the stack can be determined with the *Analyze Histogram* plugin, using the stack histogram option.
 5. Using the Brightness and Contrast dialog, set the maximum and minimum to these values.
-6. Convert the 32-bit stack to 8-bit (“*Image/Type/8-bit”*).
+6. Convert the 32-bit stack to 8-bit ("*Image/Type/8-bit"*).
 7. The Images in FdivF0 will probably have a noisy background between the cells and will need to be cleaned up.
 Using your original stack, create a mask of the cells.
-This is done by first thresholding the original stack (“*Image/Adjust/Threshold*”).
+This is done by first thresholding the original stack ("*Image/Adjust/Threshold*").
 Hit the Auto button and then adjust the sliders until cells are all highlighted red.
-Then click “*Apply*”.
-Check the tick box: “black foreground, white background”.
+Then click "*Apply*".
+Check the tick box: "black foreground, white background".
 You should now have a white and black image with your cells black and background white.
-If you have white cells and black background, invert the image with “*Edit/Invert*”.
+If you have white cells and black background, invert the image with "*Edit/Invert*".
-8. Use the Image calculator “*Process/Image calculator*” to subtract this black and white stack from your FdivF0 stack.
+8. Use the Image calculator "*Process/Image calculator*" to subtract this black and white stack from your FdivF0 stack.
 9. Pseudocolor to taste.

 The F divided by F0 steps are automated in the *"F\_div\_F0"* macro.
 This will return the FdivF0 stack and a thresholded FdivF0 stack.